-Mental health is so under-funded in the UK that pills can be used as the quick-fix option.
-In 2014/15, 57.8million prescriptions for antidepressants or SSRIs are filled out in England alone.
-You can wait months on a waiting list for cognitive behavioural therapy or to see a psychiatrist, and as you wait, medication is a lifeline.
-In addition to this mess, pharma giants have stopped looking for the 'next Prozac', cutting funding into new treatments by 70 percent in the last decade.
+Mental health is so underfunded in the UK that pills can be used as the quick-fix option.
+In 2014/15, 57.8 million prescriptions for antidepressants or selective serotonin re-uptake inhibitors (SSRIs) were filled out in England alone.
+You can wait months on a waiting list for cognitive behavioral therapy or to see a psychiatrist, and as you wait, medication is a lifeline.
+In addition to this mess, pharma giants have stopped looking for the "next Prozac," cutting funding into new treatments by 70 percent in the last decade.
 The bottom line is clear: SSRIs, with all their pros and cons, are here to stay.

 In reality, SSRIs and 5-HTP aren't so different.
 Both affect serotonin.
 SSRIs work by blocking serotonin from being reabsorbed by nerve cells so more serotonin is available to help brain cells work efficiently.
 As a doctor would later tell me, 5-HTP, on the other hand, "provides your body with the tools to make more serotonin, as opposed to antidepressants, which are just working with the serotonin that you have already."

 People are using 5-HTP for absolutely everything from sleep disorders to OCD symptoms.
 After asking people in mental health Facebook groups whether they used it and why, I was inundated with responses.
-Sach Tennant, from London, takes it for her PMDD (premenstrual dysphoric disorder).
-"I only take it when I feel low and it only takes one hour to feel calm," she told me.
-"This month I only needed one to feel better.
-I don't get the zombie antidepressant feeling – you still have your emotions.
+Sach Tennant, from London, takes it for her premenstrual dysphoric disorder (PMDD).
+"I only take it when I feel low, and it only takes one hour to feel calm," she told me.
+"This month, I only needed one to feel better.
+I don't get the zombie antidepressant feeling—you still have your emotions.
 Sleep is good on it.
 I used to have an inner voice that was male and used to bully me during PMT time.
-Noises seemed too loud, even like somebody eating a bag of crisps.
+Noises seemed too loud, even like somebody eating a bag of chips.
 Topping up with 5-HTP has stopped all this."

 James Bates* who recently started taking it for panic attacks, said, "A friend who had anxiety recommended 5-HTP to me.
-I used to take beta-blockers and Valium but the doctors have got funny about giving them to me.
+I used to take beta-blockers and Valium, but the doctors have gotten funny about giving them to me.
 I needed an alternative and didn't fancy getting back on Prozac.
-I've only been taking the supplements for a month but so far, it's helped a lot.
+I've only been taking the supplements for a month, but so far, it's helped a lot.
 I've only had two panic attacks, whereas usually I'd have four or five."

 Even if you did look after yourself adequately and monitor the amount of 5-HTP you were taking, it doesn't appear to be a permanent or lasting solution.
-A couple of the doctors talked about something that comes up time and time again with long-term SSRI use: a dissipating effect, meaning they can feel less and less effective over time.
+A couple of the doctors talked about something that comes up time and time again with long-term SSRI use: a dissipating effect, meaning the pills can feel less and less effective over time.
 It seems that people may have the same problem with 5-HTP.
-"If you push on your biochemistry hard enough, it may downregulate," Dr Paddock explained.
-"If you're taking SSRIs your body may downregulate the amount of serotonin it puts out so you get waning effects over time.
+"If you push on your biochemistry hard enough, it may downregulate," Paddock explained.
+"If you're taking SSRIs your body may downregulate the amount of serotonin it puts out, so you get waning effects over time.
 It's similar with 5-HTP.
-There may be a certain level of serotonin your body is keeping you at and if you raise it or push it, your body then may say, 'Okay, we're above the set point, let's then raise that point again.'"
+There may be a certain level of serotonin your body is keeping you at, and if you raise it or push it, your body then may say, 'OK, we're above the set point, let's then raise that point again.'"

-Though it may be unlikely to form part of any official psychiatric programme in the UK, Phil Cowen, Professor of Psychopharmacology at Oxford University, admitted that there are various groups for whom it could be helpful.
+Though it may be unlikely to form part of any official psychiatric program in the UK, Phil Cowen, professor of psychopharmacology at Oxford, admitted that there are various groups for whom it could be helpful.
 "About half of people with severe depression never see a doctor anyway, so it's reasonable to think it's fine for them to treat themselves with something like a supplement.
 Perhaps if you had mild symptoms, a smaller dose would be helpful.
 I'd also prefer to prescribe things like exercise or computer-based CBT if it's that stage, though.
-But depression and anxiety is very different between people, that's important to keep in mind.
+But depression and anxiety is very different between people.
+That's important to keep in mind.
 No treatment is the same for anyone."

 The reality is that people are always going to self-medicate.
-Boots, Amazon and H&B all sell 5-HTP, and in theory you could keep buying it and taking it for as long as you like.
+CVS, Amazon, and Whole Foods all sell 5-HTP, and in theory, you could keep buying it and taking it for as long as you like.
 But it's important to know the facts.
 It shouldn't be used in conjunction with an SSRI, for example.
-In that situation, if the body is preventing serotonin breakdown while also getting extra serotonin, which leads to seriously unhealthy levels of serotonin activity.
+In that situation, if the body is preventing serotonin breakdown while also getting extra serotonin, it will lead to seriously unhealthy levels of serotonin activity.